top of page

 Research proposal

-Your application should include a research proposal, detailing your personal thoughts on an interesting research idea for robot learning, which you would like to explore during a PhD.
+Your application should include a research proposal for your PhD.
 This will be used as part of our assessment of your application, and will also form the basis of discussions should you be invited for an interview.
-If you were to receive an offer, your actual PhD may vary from this proposal, based on my guidance and recent developments.
-So, rather than being a precise plan for your PhD, the proposal is your chance to showcase your curiosity, creativity, and your ability to rationalise your ideas clearly.
+However, if you were to receive an offer, your actual PhD may vary from this proposal, based on my guidance and recent developments.
+So, rather than being a precise plan for your PhD, the proposal is your chance to showcase your curiosity, creativity, and your ability to rationalise your ideas clearly and logically.
 Your proposal will be assessed primarily by me, so please write it with a specialist audience in mind.
 You are free to decide the length and format of your proposal, but I recommend being concise and writing no more than four pages.
 And there is no need to write a substantial literature review as part of this proposal; get straight to the point!
 Feel free to include figures or diagrams to help you illustrate your idea.

-Research in my lab focusses primarily on robot manipulation from visual observations, and so your proposal should broadly be in this field.
-In particular, we are interested in real-world robot learning problems, which deal with image observations (rather than assuming privileged access to low-dimensional states), and which can learn everyday tasks in everyday environments (rather than toy tasks in simulated or artificial setups).
+Research in my lab focusses primarily on robot manipulation, so your proposal should broadly be in this field.
+In particular, we are interested in real-world robot learning problems, which deal with image observations (rather than assuming access to low-dimensional states), and which can learn everyday tasks in everyday environments (rather than toy tasks in simulated or artificial setups).

 Examples of current areas of research in our lab are: (i) learning of new tasks from a small number of human demonstrations, (ii) data-efficient reinforcement learning for complex or contact-rich tasks, and (iii) teaching or commanding a robot through natural language instructions.
+Note that, although we do study the abilities of LLMs and VLMs in our work, writing a research proposal which aims to only determine the best prompts for these in order to control robots, is unlikely to be a strong proposal.
+It would be better for you to think of a research topic which studies how robots can learn tasks that LLMs/VLMs cannot already do alone.
 For further ideas, you may also wish to read up on published work in the lab here.

 Try to be creative in your proposal; rather than simply describing background theory and existing methods that have already been published, I encourage you to be brave and describe a new idea you have been thinking about, even if it is preliminary or speculative.
 Of course, you are not expected to be an expert in the field yet, but you should show that you have sufficient motivation to read around the subject and learn about the state-of-the-art, and sufficient creativity to propose novel ideas which address limitations of existing methods.
-I suggest that, as well as describing your proposal at a high level, you include a list of specific questions which you aim to answer through your proposed research, and a description of how each one would be answered with experiments.
+A good research proposal should include a research hypothesis (what question(s) do you want to answer?) and a procedure for evaluating that hypothesis (how are you going to answer the question(s)?).
 Demonstrate curiosity and clarity, and your proposal will go far.

 Contacting me

 Please understand that I receive a very large number of PhD applications, and there is very little feedback I can give at this stage.
 However, I would still like to hear from potential applicants before making a formal application.
 Therefore, if you are considering applying, please complete this Google Form, to let me know a little about your background and research interests.
-This form helps me to manage the large number of applications I receive, so please use this form and do not email me at this stage.
-You can be sure that I will review every response I receive through this form, after which I will email you in due course to let you know whether making a formal application would be appropriate.
+This form helps me to manage the large number of applications I receive, so please use this form and do not email me yet.
+You can be sure that I will review every response I receive through this form, after which I will email you in due course to let you know whether making an official application would be appropriate.

 Thank you for reading, and I look forward to hearing from you!